-ARRANGEMENTS TO FULFIL OTHER SAFEGUARDING AND WELFARE RESPONSIBILITIES
+ARRANGEMENTS TO FULFIL OTHER SAFEGUARDING AND WELFARE RESPONSIBILITIES status, contact arrangements with parents, living and other care arrangements.

-The Governors ensure that staff have the skills, knowledge and understanding necessary to keep safe children who are considered to be at a higher level of risk, who are members of the boarding community, in a private fostering arrangement or who are looked after by a local authority.
-This includes ensuring that staff have the information they need about the child's status, contact arrangements with parents, living and other care arrangements.
 If there are "looked-after" children in the School, a member of staff will be designated to have responsibility for the welfare and progress for "looked-after" children and will receive training for this role.
 As well as Child Protection training, there are regular tutor meetings held by Heads of Year to flag up pupil concerns, the DSL team meets weekly and there are regular meetings with the SAN nurses.
 There are also regular pastoral team meetings to discuss strategies to support pupils where there are causes for concern, including the involvement of outside agencies.
 In the Senior School, meetings are chaired by the Deputy Head (Pastoral) and are attended by Heads of Year, boarding Housemasters, the Chaplain, Director of Wellbeing/Senior Mental Health Lead and the Head of Learning Support (SENDCo).
 The Deputy Head (Pastoral) meets weekly with the Headmaster and briefs him on any child protection issues/concerns.
 In the Prep School, meetings are chaired by the Deputy Head (Pastoral) and are attended by the Director of EYFS, Deputy DSLs, SENDCo and Matron.
 The Deputy Head (Pastoral) meets weekly with the Head of the Prep School and briefs her on any child protection issues/concerns.